Canon SL1 vs SX530

 It is notable that the SL1 has a hotshoe, while the SX530 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL1 and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the SX530 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SL1 and SX530 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Canon SX530 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SL1 or the Canon SX530 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.